joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/05/us/politics/sec-justin-sun.html

 **Appointing Igor Tudor has backfired.
 Tottenham look more toxic than ever**\
-`Igor Tudor is a specialist in fixing broken teams — but Tottenham look to have gotten worse`\
+`Igor Tudor is a specialist in fixing broken teams — but Tottenham look to have gotten worse in his three games in charge`\
 https://nytimes.com/athletic/7091293/2026/03/05/igor-tudor-spurs-job-premier-league-crystal-palace/

 **Louisiana Tech suing Conference USA in effort to leave early for Sun Belt**\